Components

 IPPEnrollAndEntitleManager

-Orchestrates the user enrollment flow with Guardian and updates the service when enrollment status changes.
+Orchestrates the FxA-based enrollment flow with Guardian and updates the service when enrollment or entitlement status changes.

 Browser components (browser/components/ipprotection)